esses/evtrackrecords.com/README.md

 ## Motivations

 One of the first things I used to do when I went to learn a new track is look for the Spec Miata track record and the accompanying video.
-Most often in my area this lap was set by Mark Drennan and I knew I could not set this time in my Miata, but maybe I could do so in a car with more horsepower.
+Most often in my neck of the woods this lap was set by Mark Drennan and I knew I could not set this time in my Miata, but maybe I could do so in a car with more horsepower.
 Then came along the [Miata Track Records](https://www.facebook.com/groups/miatatrackrecords/) page.

 Now that I have a Tesla, I want the same resource for EVs and would love to build a list of who is who in the community.
 What times are the local hotshoes running in their Model 3 Performance?
 And as more and more EVs come to market, will they be able to best the Model 3 Performance?